TRY OUR FREE APP

 UeOMTZGLUyQ Video Thumb

 Note: A minority of chapbooks will feature short-form prose, like short stories or essays.
 Since poetry is far more common, our focus in this post will be on that.
+You can read more about short stories here.

 Chapbooks are typically saddle-stitched — which means that they're bound with just a couple of staples along the spine, as below.
-The trim size will vary, but these days, you will commonly see chapbooks in a 6" x 9" format (the size of ARCH B paper folded in half).
+The trim measurements will vary, but these days, you will commonly see chapbooks in a 6" x 9" format (the size of ARCH B paper folded in half).

 What is a Chapbook | Saddle-Stich Binding example